frschnetzer/Vibez/README.md

 - Event model was newly created with following properties: Id, EventName, CreatorName, ParticipantCount, LocationName, CoorinatesLongitude, CoordinatesLatitude, Notes, Date and List<ApplicationUser>.
 - The intermediate table between Events and ApplicationUser was automatically created by EF-Core.

+-The models changed since the this README was first written:
+-The ApplicationUser doesn't have a Nickname anymore and he has a List<Friends> as property.
+-The Friends model has a Id, FriendEmail then a ApplicationUserId and A Applicationuser thats it.
+-Event also has some changes to the properties, there is no Cordinates anymore and it now has City, Address and Postcode.

 #### DTOs:
 - ApplicationUserDto and EventDto

 #### Service:
 - ApplicationService and EventService with Interfaces.
 Both servies have database statements (add, edit, delete, get,..).
 - every access to the database and all calculations are located in the services.

+- Now there is also a FriendService with a Interface.
+This Service also have the same methods as the EventServic etc.

 ### Frontend
 #### wwwroot
 -  contains all pngs and Icons